puppetlabs/puppetlabs-puppet_data_service/README.md

     options:
       # By default, the backend loads its configuration from
       # /etc/puppetlabs/pds-server/pds-cli.yaml.
 If the file does not exist,
+      # or if the file does not contain the required values, the backend will
-      # the backend will raise an exception and halt.
-Setting
+      # raise an exception and halt.
+Setting `on_config_absent` to "continue"
-      # `on_config_absent` to "continue" will cause the backend to instead
+      # will cause the backend to instead return `not_found` and continue.
-      # return `not_found` and continue, in the event the configuration file
-      # does not exist.
       on_config_absent: "continue"
 ```

 This includes the required options directly.
-The configuration file does not need to exist.
+The configuration file does not need to exist or contain options.

 Servers may optionally include the scheme `http://` or `https://` (default is `https://`).
 The port is not configurable at this time, and is expected to be 8160.